sudojarvis/rating_system/README.md

 3. Run the application:

+   Update the BaseUrl in the frontend/src/baseUrl.js file to the backend server URL(`http://localhost:3000/api`).

    ```bash
    npm start
    ```

-   This will start the React development server and open the application in your default web browser at `http://localhost:3000`.
+   This will start the React development server and open the application in your default web browser at `http://localhost:3001`.

 ## Application Overview